 Your kids might not get it right away, and that’s okay!
 Just keep reminding them, but do so gently.
 If your

 pre-teen has a door held for her and she doesn’t say anything, remind her to say Thank You to the person who held the door for her.
 This will eventually get it in their heads that manners are important.

-Ideas for How to Use the Manners Printable Pack
+Ideas for How to Use the Manners Flashcards

 I won’t say that this pack was created more for special needs/autism, however there is an element that is more autism specific.
 I’m looking into creating social stories to add to Sweet B’s list of home resources and as I create those, I will be happy to share them with you all.